amitsaha/amitsaha.github.io/content/managing-aws-lambda-functions-terraform.md

 What follows is a non-production tested suggestion for managing your lambda functions and their infrastructure as part of your global infrastructure as code repository.

-## Example: Managing lambda functions using Terraform
+## Managing lambda functions using Terraform

 Consider a lambda function [ec2_state_change](https://github.com/amitsaha/cloudwatch-event-lambda/tree/master/functions/ec2_state_change).
 I wrote this for a recent [article](https://blog.codeship.com/cloudwatch-event-notifications-using-aws-lambda/).
 The `src` directory